Decorr: Environment Partitioning for Invariant Learning and OOD Generalization

-\paragraph{Environment Partitioning Methods.} To our best knowledge, there are mainly two types of partitioning methods in previous literature.
-We briefly introduce the idea of each here.
-Clustering methods for environment partitioning have been introduced in \citet{matsuura2020domain,sohoni2020no,thopalli2021improving}.
-Their idea is to first extract features from data, then cluster the samples based on the features into multiple groups.
-All proposed methods use $k$-means as the clustering algorithm.
-EIIL \citep{creager2021environment} proposes an adversarial method that partitions and obtains two environments such that they achieve the highest IRM penalty with an ERM model.
-In detail, the environment inference step tries to find a probability distribution $\textbf{q}_i(e') := q(e'|x_i,y_i)$ to maximize the IRMv1 regularizer $C^{EI}(\Phi,\textbf{q}) = ||\nabla_{w|w=1} \tilde{R}^e(w \circ \Phi, \textbf{q}) ||$, where $\tilde{R}^e$ is the $\textbf{q}$-weighted risk.
-Once $\textbf{q}^*$ has been found, the infered environment can be drawn by putting data in one environment with probability $\textbf{q}^*$ and the remaining in the other environment.
+To our best knowledge, literature predominantly features two types of partitioning methods.
+Clustering methods for environment partitioning are discussed in \cite{matsuura2020domain,sohoni2020no,thopalli2021improving}.
+The general approach involves extracting features from the data and then clustering the samples based on these features into multiple groups, with all proposed methods employing $k$-means for clustering.
+Conversely, EIIL \cite{creager2021environment} introduces an adversarial approach that partitions data into two environments designed to maximize the IRM penalty using an ERM model.
+Specifically, the environment inference step seeks to optimize a probability distribution $\mathbf{q}_i(e') := q(e'|x_i,y_i)$ to enhance the IRMv1 regularizer $C^{EI}(\Phi,\mathbf{q}) = ||\nabla_{w|w=1} \tilde{R}^e(w \circ \Phi, \mathbf{q}) ||$, where $\tilde{R}^e$ represents the $\mathbf{q}$-weighted risk.
+After identifying the optimal $\mathbf{q}^*$, environments are assigned by placing data into one environment based on $\mathbf{q}^*$, with the rest allocated to another environment.